-On average, to live comfortably in Brazil a couple will need a monthly income of about 1221 USD, considering the current trading rates.
+As a general rule, to live comfortably in Brazil a couple will need a monthly income of about 1221 USD.
 For a family of four, the necessary salary per month to live a comfortable life in Brazil is around 1741 USD.
 These values can vary depending on which region of the country you are in.

 These values can vary depending on the city that you choose to live in, but as you’re about to see in the results of our research, at current trading rates, 1221 USD is enough money to live a comfortable life in Brazil as a couple, or 1741 USD for a family of four.

 This number is not the same for every city, that’s why we have considered the monthly costs of 5 different Brazilian cities in our research.
 Also, we assumed three different lifestyles: a single person, a couple, and a family of four.

 This way you can have a better picture of how much money do you need to live comfortably in Brazil.